List of Real Madrid CF hat-tricks

 Cristiano Ronaldo holds the record for most hat-tricks.
 He is also the only one to have scored five goals more than once.

-Since 1902, eighty one different players from seventeen different nationalities have scored three or more goals (a hat-trick) in an official match in Real Madrid's history, totaling 298 occurrences.
-The first player to score a hat-trick was Cuban Antonio Neyra on 28 March 1907.
+Since 1902, eighty three different players from seventeen different nationalities have scored three or more goals (a hat-trick) in an official match in Real Madrid's history, totaling 301 occurrences.
+The first player to score a hat-trick was Antonio Neyra on 28 March 1907.
 Cristiano Ronaldo holds the record for the most hat-tricks, having scored 44 times (34 hat-tricks in La Liga, two in the Copa del Rey, seven in the UEFA Champions League, and one in the FIFA Club World Cup), followed by Alfredo Di Stéfano with 28 and Ferenc Puskás with 23 hat-tricks.

-Out of eighty one players, twenty-three have scored four or more goals, while only seven have scored five or more.
+Out of eighty three players, twenty-four have scored four or more goals, while only seven have scored five or more.
 Ferenc Puskás is the only player to score six goals in a single match, in Real Madrid's 7–1 win over Real Betis in the Copa del Rey on 18 June 1961.
 Cristiano Ronaldo is the only player to have scored five or more goals more than once, doing so twice in 2015 against Granada and Espanyol, respectively.

-The fastest three consecutive goals scored by a player were by Pahiño against Gimnàstic Tarragona in 1950, with just four minutes between the second and fourth goals, as he scored four in that match.
-The fastest hat-trick, however, was recorded in seven minutes, a record shared by Amancio against Sparta Prague in 1968 and Karim Benzema against Real Valladolid in 2023.
+The fastest hat-tricks scored by a player were by Gaspar Rubio against Atlético Madrid in 1930 and Pahiño against Gimnàstic Tarragona in 1950, with just four minutes (Pahiño between the second and fourth goals, as he scored four in that match).

 The youngest scorer of a hat-trick is Raúl, who scored a hat-trick for Real against Ferencváros, aged 18 years and 113 days, on 18 October 1995.
 The oldest scorer of a hat-trick is Ferenc Puskás, who was 38 years and 173 days old when he scored four against Feyenoord on 22 September 1965.
 Puskás is the only player to have scored three or more goals in three consecutive matches, achieving this between 8 May and 5 June 1960, and netting a total of 11 goals across the three games, including four in the 1960 European Cup final against Eintracht Frankfurt.